 Getting stickers and burrs on your horse’s mane and tail out

-- Put the scissors down.
+Put the scissors down.
 You can do this.
 Breathe deeply.
-Then add oil.
+Then add oil to remove burrs from your horse’s mane.
 This process will have many benefits: untangled mane and/or tail, deep conditioning of the mane and/or tail, and a mini spa treatment for your hands, too.

 New style of hat?